MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 - Since this is a formal process, you'll make a new Content Type and Site Columns up front.

+- You, site owner, will manually change the dates in the queries when enrollment season starts and ends.

 Scenario library setup:

 1. Create a library